padpadpadpad/Castledine_et_al_2018_JEB/README.md

 ### Outline

 This repository contains the final datasets, R scripts containing the analyses, and figures of the above-mentioned paper.
-It can recreate all of the analyses and figures in the main text (Figure 2 tand Figure 3).
-Figure 1 is present as a `pdf` and `png`.
+It can recreate the analyses and figures in the main text (Figure 2 tand Figure 3).
+Figure 1 is present as a `pdf`.

 ### Feedback